 Your admission may be rescinded for any of the following reasons:

 - You earn D or F grades in any coursework needed to complete the required A2 or B4 General Education requirements.

 - You misreport and do not complete a required course

 Important information from CSUSM will be communicated to you via e-mail.
-It is imperative that we have your correct e-mail and mailing addresses.
-To update your information, go to your Student Services Account and under General Information, edit account details.
+It is imperative that we have your correct email and mailing addresses.
+To update your information, go to your Student Center on MyCSUSM and under 'General Information', edit account details.